jaspector

 For construction, structural alteration, enlargement, relocation, repair, or demolition of any building or structure; sheds, decks, pools, accessory structures.
 Electrical and plumbing work require separate state/local trade permits.
 All building/excavation in Shoreland Zone requires a permit regardless of project size.

-Typical processing time is Building permits for straightforward residential projects typically issued within 1-2 business days after complete application received.
+Building permit processing times in Ellsworth, ME typically run Building permits for straightforward residential projects typically issued within 1-2 business days after complete application received.
 Complex commercial projects may require longer review..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Ellsworth, ME.
 The following work is generally exempt: Ordinary maintenance and repair not involving structural change; Painting, decorating, and finish work; Replacement of existing fixtures in kind (non-structural); MUBEC Section 105.2 exemptions (e.g., certain small detached accessory structures under 200 sq. ft. not in a regulated zone).
 Note: Confirm all exemptions directly with the Code Enforcement Office; shoreland zone work has separate stricter rules and very limited exemptions.
+When in doubt, confirm with the local building department before starting work.